 Officially, officers should impound a vehicle if it is not parked safely and legally when they arrest you.
 Since many arrests involve pulling you over on a busy roadway, “safely” is at an officer’s discretion.

 If the officer wants to be friendly, they might offer to drive the car a short distance and park it for you.
-This depends almost entirely on how respectful you have been.
+Their decision depends almost entirely on how respectful you have been.
 If you argue with the officer, they will probably be “unable” to spot any safe, legal parking place anywhere around.

 Can You Forfeit Your Car for a Los Angeles DUI Conviction?